mokhtarbendaho/Loop-Package-Generator/README.md

 **Step 03:**
 Test the Loop Package Generator by clicking "Test Loop Package Generator"

-Once that is done you should see something like this:
+Once that is done successfully you should see something like this:

 ![image1](https://github.com/mokhtarbendaho/Loop-Package-Generator/assets/143171867/bf3b8769-3f4c-47ab-bed3-1a02e57d07ca)

+If Python is not installed or PyPDF2 failed to install

 ## How To Use:
 **Content:** The Loop Package Generator will come with the following sheets